shobbsd/mitchs-rare-treasures/README.md

 ## API

 It's essential that each endpoint is tested, including with the queries!
-It might be worth using a very small dataset (i.e. the one that exists in the current seed file).
-You certainly don't want to rely on the randomness of that fetch-intel function...
+It might be worth using a very small dataset (you can use the data in your `test-setup.sql` file!).
+You certainly don't want to rely on the randomness of that fetch-dev-data function...

 **GET**